 In 2017, France’s imports from Bolivia increased by 59.3%.

-Bolivia is France’s 105th supplier (14th supplier in Latin America) and only accounts for a little over 0.01% of France’s imports.
+Bolivia is France’s 122nd supplier (14th in Latin America) and only accounts for a little over 0.01% of France’s imports.

 Cultural, scientific and technical cooperation

-Cultural cooperation is based on the two French lycées in La Paz (1,031 pupils in 2018) and Santa Cruz (469 pupils), as well as a dynamic network of four Alliance Française branches in La Paz, Cochabamba, Santa Cruz de la Sierra and Sucre with 2,500 students of which half are in La Paz.
+Cultural cooperation is based on the two French lycées in La Paz (1,031 pupils in 2018) and Santa Cruz (469 pupils), as well as a dynamic network of four Alliance Française branches in La Paz, Cochabamba, Santa Cruz de la Sierra and Sucre with 2,500 students, of whom half are in La Paz.

-In the scientific field, one of the biggest offices of the French Insitute for Development Research (IRD) in Latin America is in Bolivia, with some 20 staff members.
+In the scientific field, one of the biggest offices of the French Research Institute for Development (IRD) in Latin America is in Bolivia, with some 20 staff members.
 Its work focuses mainly on climate change, health and glaciers.
 A research associate from the French Institute for Andean Studies (IFEA) is also present in the country and works on developing archaeological dig projects.

 Bolivia has also joined French research programmes in the region (STIC and MATH AmSud).

-Student mobility is based on some 30 university agreements and the “scientific and technological sovereignty” sovereignty programme financed by the Bolivian government which benefits France considerably.
+Student mobility is based on some 30 university agreements and the “scientific and technological sovereignty” programme financed by the Bolivian government, which under which France is a major destination.